p4rz1v4l26/Valorant_nightbot/readme.md

 **This API is developed and maintained by @kyroskoh and you can check it out here 'https://community.nightdev.com/t/custom-api-valorant-mmr-rank-api-v1/30536'**<br>

-### THIS AVAILABLE FOR ALL REGIONS
+### THIS IS AVAILABLE FOR ALL REGIONS

 # StreamElements/NightBot Usage

-1. Replace `region` with your account's region code, `name` with your Valorant username and `tag` with your hashtag.
+Replace `region` with your account's region code, `name` with your Valorant username and `tag` with your hashtag.

 ## Region Codes